ZivFisher/recipes/README.md

 # Recipes

 A simple React project for the purpose of demonstrating my knowledge of creating React components, pages, and network requests.
+This project focuses on yummy food recipes from the Spoonacular API.

 ## Installation